p5videoKit/IM-Screens-2025-03-ima/weeks/03_time.md

 - github pages setup
 - add and test sketch get_url_params
 - add and test sketch localStorage

+### update your p5mirror repo

 - run and commit your p5mirror repo

 ## Homework Week03

-- Expand your full screen p5js screen or write/find a new one to use configuration data
+- Expand your full screen p5js screen or write/find a new one to use url parameters to control the appearance of your sketch

   - make the p5js sketch available via your github repo as github pages